200 Grams Converted To Cups

 Scientific or Theoretical Perspective

 The science behind these conversions lies in density, which is mass per unit volume.
 Different ingredients have different densities due to their molecular structure and how they pack together.
-For instance, flour is less dense than sugar because the particles don't pack as tightly, leaving more air space between them.
+To give you an idea, flour is less dense than sugar because the particles don't pack as tightly, leaving more air space between them.

 Temperature also affects density.
 Cold butter is more dense than melted butter, which is why 200 grams of cold butter measures differently than 200 grams of melted butter.
 This is particularly important in baking, where the state of ingredients can significantly impact the final product.